AckerlyXu/heima/articles/automation/automation-certificates.md

-<properties
+---
-    pageTitle="Certificate assets in Azure Automation | Azure" description="Certificates can be stored securely in Azure Automation so they can be accessed by runbooks to authenticate against Azure and third party resources.
-This article explains the details of certificates and how to work with them in both textual and graphical authoring." services="automation"
+title: Certificate assets in Azure Automation | Azure
+description: Certificates can be stored securely in Azure Automation so they can be accessed by runbooks to authenticate against Azure and third party resources.
+This article explains the details of certificates and how to work with them in both textual and graphical authoring.
-    documentationcenter=""
-    author="mgoedtel"
-    manager="stevenka"
-    editor="tysonn" />
-<tags
-    ms.assetid="ac9c22ae-501f-42b9-9543-ac841cf2cc36"
-    ms.service="automation"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="infrastructure-services"
-    ms.date="12/19/2016"
-    wacn.date=""
-    ms.author="magoedte;bwren" />
+services: automation
+documentationcenter: ''
+author: mgoedtel
+manager: stevenka
+editor: tysonn

+ms.assetid: ac9c22ae-501f-42b9-9543-ac841cf2cc36
+ms.service: automation
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: infrastructure-services
+ms.date: 12/19/2016
+wacn.date: ''
+ms.author: magoedte;bwren
+---

 # Certificate assets in Azure Automation

 Certificates can be stored securely in Azure Automation so they can be accessed by runbooks using the **Get-AzureAutomationCertificate** activity.
 This allows you to create runbooks that use certificates for authentication or adds them to Azure or third party resources.

-> [AZURE.NOTE]
+> [!NOTE]
 > Secure assets in Azure Automation include credentials, certificates, connections, and encrypted variables.
 These assets are encrypted and stored in the Azure Automation using a unique key that is generated for each automation account.
 This key is encrypted by a master certificate and stored in Azure Automation.
 Before storing a secure asset, the key for the automation account is decrypted using the master certificate and then used to encrypt the asset.
 >

 ## Windows PowerShell Cmdlets

 The cmdlets in the following table are used to create and manage automation certificate assets with Windows PowerShell.
-They ship as part of the [Azure PowerShell module](/documentation/articles/powershell-install-configure/) which is available for use in Automation runbooks.
+They ship as part of the [Azure PowerShell module](../powershell-install-configure.md) which is available for use in Automation runbooks.

 |Cmdlets|Description|
 |:---|:---|